 MONTHLY CASH FLOW:

 The monthly cash flow for a producing oil or gas well is the sum of all net revenue received on a monthly basis.
 A simple rule of thumb for mineral valuation is 3 years net revenue, which is based on an average of the previous 6 months cash flow.

 NEIGHBORING OFFSET PRODUCTION:

-Neighboring offset production is any known producing oil or gas wells in the immediate area surrounding the property which is to be leased or sold.
+Offset production is any known producing oil or gas wells in the immediate area surrounding the property.

 NET MINERAL ACRES: